 Your job is to choose the ones that you believe are relevant to what you want to achieve through your campaign and choose each of them by clicking on the checkbox at the left of each opportunity.

-When you’re done choosing opportunities, you’ll see the total number of selected opportunities above the search results.
+When you’re done choosing opportunities, you’ll see the total number of selected opportunities next to the search results.

 Author’s Note: In general, the more opportunities you select, the better.
 However, you have to make sure that these opportunities are indeed relevant to your goals and campaign objectives so that you can get the most out of your campaign.

-When you’re done choosing the websites you’re going to reach out, you can click on “Next Step”.
+When you’re done choosing the websites you’re going to reach out, you can click on “Step 2”.